gran4/AI-InvestiBot/README.md

       + Test RMSSE: 1.0664367975707776
   + Alot of information for you to choose from
     - earnings dates(processed in runtime)
+    - earning diffs
-    - earnings diffs(processed in runtime)
+    (processed in runtime)
     - 12-day EMA
     - 26-day EMA
     - ema_flips(bettween 12 and 26 day EMA)